Explore Colorado's Backcountry With These Safety Tips

 Recognize the risks:

-Potential hazards include, but aren’t limited to, getting lost, being struck by lightning, becoming injured, and experiencing hypothermia or even accidental death.
+No matter your chosen activity, traveling through Colorado’s backcountry can be inherently risky.
+Potential hazards include, but aren’t limited to, getting lost, being struck by lightning, becoming injured and experiencing hypothermia.
 Dangerous backcountry conditions can also be experienced no matter your chosen activity, and they include things like thunderstorms, active wildfires, falling and fallen debris, ash pits and flash floods.

-That’s why preparation and having a good understanding of the group’s abilities and limitations are so important when picking an activity.
+That’s why preparation and having a good understanding of your group’s abilities and limitations are so important when picking an activity.

 Check weather predictions:

-Colorado’s known for its wild, rapidly changing weather patterns.
-It can be sunny and 70 degrees one minute, then suddenly storming or possibly even snowing — no matter the season — especially if you’re at high altitudes.
-With this in mind, it’s important to seek out hourly predictions (for where you’re going, not just where you’re coming from) with the National Weather Service.
+Colorado’s known for its rapidly changing weather patterns.
+It can be sunny and 70 degrees one minute, then suddenly storming or possibly even snowing the next — no matter the season — especially if you’re at high altitudes.

-Colorado’s mountains are also notorious for severe thunderstorms that can arrive swiftly, and often after lunch.
-So, if you’re heading into the mountains for a scenic hike, reduce your risk by starting early and being off peaks and ridges and away from trees before noon.
+Keep in mind that Colorado’s mountains are notorious for severe thunderstorms that can arrive swiftly in the afternoon.
+So, if you’re heading into the mountains for a scenic hike, reduce your risk by starting early and planning to be off peaks and ridges and away from trees before noon.